Duration of stay

 Last Updated: April 6, 2015

-To bring an adopted child to the United States from Burundi, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Burundi, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to the U.S. requirements, prospective adoptive parents need to meet Burundi’s to adopt a child from Burundi: